 VCU’s Department of Biostatistics offers M.S. and Ph.D. degrees in biostatistics.
 Our department is part of the School of Medicine at VCU’s Medical College of Virginia Campus.
 Also located at MCV are the schools of allied health professions, dentistry, nursing and pharmacy.

 The department is committed to excellence in biostatistical research.
-It’s collaboration with investigators on the MCV Campus yields many productive internship opportunities for advanced graduate students, including at the VCU Massey Cancer Center, the VCU Center for Rehabilitation Science and Engineering, the VCU Center for Clinical and Translational Research and the International Epilepsy Consortium.
+Its collaboration with investigators on the MCV Campus yields many productive internship opportunities for advanced graduate students, including at the VCU Massey Cancer Center, the VCU Center for Rehabilitation Science and Engineering, and the VCU Center for Clinical and Translational Research.